 - CACE will collaborate with the academic departments and support the development of strong undergraduate and graduate cyber programs.

 - CACE will establish and strengthen community educational partnerships.

 - CACE will engage in collaborative research to address cyber security needs

 - CACE will advocate for and procure financial resources to support our initiatives.

 - CACE will expand our visibility and profile as the leader in cyber education

-Armstrong’s Center for Applied Cyber Education (CACE) is a state-of-the art facility offering an interdisciplinary approach to cyber education.
-Under the auspices of the university’s Department of Computer Science and Information Technology, in collaboration with the Department of Criminal Justice, Social and Political Science and the Cyber Forensics Division of Armstrong’s Police Department, students will learn to secure data, investigate intrusions, and prosecute cyber-crimes from Day One.
+CACE is Provost Office level center dedicated to incorporating state-of-the-art equipment, software, and industry skills into the curriculum across the university to enhance cyber education.
+Under the auspices of the Office of the Provost in collaboration with the Department of Computer Science and Information Technology, the Department of Criminal Justice, Social and Political Science and Health Professions-Health Informatics, students will learn to secure data, investigate intrusions, and prosecute cyber-crimes from Day One.
 Forget the traditional “war games.”
-The CACE has developed red team vs. blue team multi-tiered simulations that pull together the full spectrum of cyber education in a single exercise.
-Through the CACE, students receive first-class instruction that prepares them to prevent and investigate cyber-attacks on networks and systems throughout the world.
+CACE has developed red team vs. blue team multi-tiered simulations that pull together the full spectrum of cyber education in a single exercise and skills assessment.
+Through the CACE, students receive first-class instruction that prepares them to prevent and investigate cyber-attacks, monitor, and secure networks and integrate best systems practices throughout the world.